Differential Privacy in Aggregated Mobility Networks: Balancing Privacy and Utility: Experimental Evaluation

 \subsection{Temporal Correlation}

-The dataset is created from a variety of location-sharing applications and GPS tracking devices.
-When the devices are active, location (lat, lon), speed, and heading are collected along with a unique device identifier.
-While we do not necessarily know that the device was active at the user's actual origin and destination points, we assume that the start and end points of GPS traces represent origins and destinations.

-Figure \ref{f:ODpaircount} shows the hourly distribution of the OD pairs in the Berkeley region.
-There is clearly a temporal pattern associated with the time of the day, with distinct rush hours where the number of OD pairs peaks.
+Fig. \ref{f:ODpaircount} shows the hourly distribution of the OD pairs in the San Francisco region.
+A temporal pattern is associated with the time of the day, with distinct rush hours where the number of OD pairs peaks.
 Hence, any aggregation methods should preserve this pattern if it is to be useful for traffic management applications.
 For example, aggregating mobility data from morning hours with afternoon non-busy hours would not reflect the real traffic patterns for the morning or afternoon.
-Therefore, we apply our privacy preserved aggregation model for each 1 hour period.
+Therefore, we apply our privacy-preserved aggregation model for each 1 hour period.
 We show as an example the 1 pm to 2 pm time period.
-A full week is categorized into three groups based on the characteristics of travel patterns, specifically, Monday \& Friday, Tuesday-Wednesday-Thursday, and weekends.
-To evaluate our DP-ANI model at different aggregation levels, we use the data from the three weekdays Tuesday (T), Wednesday (W) Thursday (Th), and aggregate one-hour of trajectories (between 1 pm and 2 pm).
-The experiments are evaluated on three levels of aggregations from 1pm-2pm period: 1-day (T), 3-days (T/W/Th), and 6-days (2 weeks of T/W/Th).